salsita/react-beacon/README.md

 IndexedDB is used for storing the beacon state, so if some of your target browsers don't support IndexedDB, you should use a [shim](https://github.com/axemclion/IndexedDBShim).

+## Tooltip Overlay

+If desired, the tooltip target can be highlighted by fading the background and enlarging the target when the beacon is clicked (see screenshot).
+To activate this functionality, add the class `tour-overlay` to your application root element (i.e. the element that should be faded).

 ## Development

 ```